 The Cigar Journey and the Outcast Brand

-Cigar Life Guy: Your website states Outcast Cigars are “built for those who defy the norm and embrace the journey less traveled”.
+Cigar Life Guy: Your website states that Outcast Cigars are “built for those who defy the norm and embrace the journey less traveled.”
 Tell us about your cigar journey.
 How did you get involved in the cigar business?

-I’m never going to be a tobacco farmer or a blender, but I have enough information to be just dangerous enough to know what I’m talking about.
+I’m not a tobacco farmer or a blender, but I have enough information to be dangerous enough to know what I’m talking about.
 At the same time, I never consider myself a tobacco expert.

 Cigar Life Guy: Outcast Cigars has some unique branding.
 How do you want the cigar world to perceive your brand?

 Jason Wood: The Outcast brand is the first brand that I’ve had full control of and could do things out of the box.
-I can do things that I think are interesting and that I think the consumer would be drawn to.
+I focus on what interests me and what draws consumers in.
 The main reason we went with a name like “Outcast” was the blending process.
 We use black cavendish pipe tobacco in the blend.
-That makes it a little bit different.
-It makes it similar to aromatics, but not aromatic because of infusion, but aromatic because of the pipe tobacco we use.
+Because of that, it makes it a little bit different.
+In fact, it makes it similar to aromatics, but not aromatic because of the infusion, but aromatic because of the pipe tobacco we use.

 Cigar Life Guy: The Outcast tagline is “Be Unique.
 Be yourself.
 Be an Outcast.”
 What does being an outcast mean to you, and how does being an outcast fit the mold of a cigar smoker?